 A’ Level Grades A*/A (Pre U / IB equivalent): 64%

 IGCSE Grade A/A*: 78%

-Charterhouse School provides a world-class middle ground to the traditional all-boy English boarding school education.
-The school provides for a mixed gender sixth form intake and its more holistic view of education will appeal to parents looking for a less exam-focused academic approach that nevertheless still provides for some of the best examination results in the sector.
+Charterhouse School's more holistic view of education will appeal to parents looking for a less exam-focused academic approach that nevertheless still provides for some of the best examination results in the sector.